-A group of men with an enthusiastic interest in motorcycles, leather, and we have to own up to it, a leaning toward homosexual and S/M sex, got together in 1970 and formed a club on the model of others in cities across the United States and Europe.
+A group of men with an enthusiastic interest in motorcycles, leather, and we have to own up to it, a leaning toward homosexual and S/M sex, got together on May 10, 1970 and formed a club on the model of others in cities across the United States and Europe.
 Examples from Los Angeles (The Satyrs) and Motor Sports Amsterdam suggested a framework for such a club to build on, and under the initial leadership of Ron Barret, The Centaur Motorcycle Club was established in Richmond, Virginia, and the distinctive and striking emblem of the white centaur displaying the banner with CENTAUR emblazoned on it, over the Richmond identification below, soon became a recognized and respected icon.

 It was not long before it became apparent that there were in fact more members of the club who hailed from the DC Area than were in the originating city and so the Centaur MC relocated to Washington, DC, and dropped the “Richmond” part of the back patch.
 (Since the Spartan Motorcycle Club was already in Washington, this created a friendly rivalry that persists to this day.)